matteomanzo-zz/CV/README.md

 #[Matteo Manzo](https://uk.linkedin.com/in/matteomanzo)
 A pro-active Web Developer who loves to tinker with new technologies in order to build [random] stuff.
+Now learning AngularJS and C#.
 Robotics enthusiast, my final project at high school was about home automation.
 When I am not too busy trying to build video games I also type random words on my [blog](http://matteomanzo.github.io/).
 Check it out!

 ##Skills

 ###Teamwork

-Either working or playing sports, I much prefer working in team.
+Either working or playing sports, I much prefer working in teams.

-- Pair programming at [Makers Academy](http://www.makersacademy.com/) (co-op projects and final project);
+- Pair programming and scrums at [Makers Academy](http://www.makersacademy.com/) (co-op projects and final project);
+- I led a team of 6 people at [La Residencia](http://www.belmond.com/la-residencia-mallorca/) (daily briefings and setting goals);
-- Bar/kitchen/floor teamwork at [Lime Wood](http://www.limewoodhotel.co.uk/), [La Residencia](http://www.belmond.com/la-residencia-mallorca/) and [Hard Rock Cafe'](http://www.hardrock.com/cafes/florence/) (event handling and brainstorming);
+- Bar/kitchen/floor teamwork at [Lime Wood](http://www.limewoodhotel.co.uk/) and [Hard Rock Cafe'](http://www.hardrock.com/cafes/florence/) (event handling and brainstorming);
 - I played Basketball and I've been involved in a Flag-Throwers folkloristic group.
 Ok, it's easier to show you an example!
-Ps: I am one of the blues, at the very right in [Segovia - Spain](https://www.youtube.com/watch?v=Z-7yq0_5GkA); and same colour, front row, the second starting from the right in [Marostica - Italy](https://www.youtube.com/watch?v=w8_ShYrwOrY)
+I am one of the blues, at the very right in [Segovia - Spain](https://www.youtube.com/watch?v=Z-7yq0_5GkA); and same colour, front row, the second starting from the right in [Marostica - Italy](https://www.youtube.com/watch?v=w8_ShYrwOrY)

 ###Customer service

-As I have been always working with clients, I have learnt how to interact and deal even with the very demanding ones.
+As I have been always working with customers in hotels, I have learnt how to handle customer's needs.
-In order to satisfy the client needing I was required to:

 - Customise the user experience such as for the client to be the best option and for the hotel to get the best value.
 - Find valuable alternatives in case we couldn't provide the customer's original request.